crypticCaroline/puppyplaymates/README.md

 Please see the [Wireframes](docs/wireframes) for the final wireframes

-Please see [Site Images](docs/siteimages) for images of each page of the Site
+Please see [Site Images](docs/siteimages) for images of each page of the application

 ***